 If you want a deep black color on your cards, set the color saturation percentages to: 50% Cyan, 40% Magenta, 40% Yellow and 100% Key (black).
-If you set key or black to 100%, there is a very good chance that you will get a darkish grey tint.
+If you set only key or black to 100%, there is a very good chance that you will get a darkish grey tint.

 For text, do use 100% black.
 The black isn’t mixed with the other three colors.
 This gives a finer raster and makes the text more readable, even with the smallest font sizes.